-- The Centre's published rules on acceptable dress, behaviour and candidates' use of mobile phones and all electronic devices apply at all times.
-Invigilators should remind candidates about this and check for smart watches. - Candidates' personal belongings remain their own responsibility and the Centre accepts no liability for their loss or damage. - Disruptive candidates are dealt with in accordance with JCQ guidelines. - Candidates may leave the examination room for a genuine purpose requiring an immediate return to the examination room, in which case a member of staff must accompany them. - Candidates may not finish an examination early except with the permission of the Examinations Officer or the Head of Centre. - The Examinations Officer will ask the School Office to attempt to contact any candidate who is not present at the start of an examination and deal with them in accordance with JCQ guidelines.
+- The Centre's published rules on acceptable dress, behaviour and candidates' use of mobile phones and all electronic devices apply at all times. - Candidates' personal belongings remain their own responsibility and the Centre accepts no liability for their loss or damage. - Disruptive candidates are dealt with in accordance with JCQ guidelines. - Candidates may leave the examination room for a genuine purpose requiring an immediate return to the examination room, in which case a member of staff must accompany them. - Candidates may not finish an examination early except with the permission of the Examinations Officer or the Head of Centre. - The Examinations Officer will ask the School Office to attempt to contact any candidate who is not present at the start of an examination and deal with them in accordance with JCQ guidelines.